 Where We Stayed: Montage Laguna Beach

 As I mentioned, Kurtis’ event was at that Montage Laguna Beach.
 The Montage sits on the Pacific Coast Highway right in Laguna Beach.
 If you’ve read here for any amount of time, you know I’m a beach girl and when I get a chance to stay in a surfing town, I’m in heaven.
-I love the laid-back vibe and can’t get enough!
+I love the laid-back resort vibe and can’t get enough!

 The location of the hotel was perfection!
 We could get around easily and the views and the property were beyond beautiful!

-The rooms were large and well-equipped, but I felt like the decor was a bit formal for the beach vibe and didn’t seem to flow with the gorgeous exterior.
+The rooms were large and well-equipped, but I felt like the decor was a bit on the formal side for the beach vibe and didn’t seem to flow with the gorgeous exterior.
 Word on the street is that there will be room renovations happening shortly though!
 They were obviously still beautiful.
 And I loved nothing more than opening the large sliding door, letting the sun come in and relaxing on that sectional at the end of the day!

-Each room had a private balcony and we loved waking up to have breakfast on the balcony each morning!
+Each room had a private balcony and we loved waking up to have a delicious breakfast on the balcony each morning!
 It was really cold but comfortable once we layered up.
 There’s nothing better than enjoying coffee outside while looking at the ocean!

 Where we ate and drank

 Montage – We felt like the food at the Montage was excellent.
 We had at least one breakfast, lunch and dinner while we were there and didn’t have a bad meal.
-Each morning we would have room service delivered to our and we’d eat out on our balcony.
+Each morning we would have room service delivered to our suite and we’d eat out on our balcony.
 It was really cold eating in our pajamas, but we’d usually throw on a sweater, light jacket or robe from the room because we really wanted to be outside and enjoy that stunning view!
 TIP: The alcohol in the mini bar (and even around the resort) was outrageously priced.
 So, we made a quick trip to the CVS across the street and bought a few bottles of wine for a fraction of the cost!

 Splashes at Surf and Sand Resort – Splashes was recommended as the best happy hour in Laguna because the food and drinks are great and the views are stunning.
 It was really windy the day we went (which made it pretty cold out) but we found a sheltered corner with sun and it was absolutely beautiful!

 Selanne Steak Tavern – We ate at Selanne Steak Tavern in Laguna with a group of nearly 25 people one of the evenings.
 Each time we are on this trip, there is one evening that is regional dine-around and we were assigned to go with the west region.
 We’ve known most of the west region for over a decade and we always have a so much fun when we’re together.
-Id didn’t get a great shot of the restaurant but we were on this gorgeous covered patio (they had the enclosures up) and the food was to die for.
-Kuris and I both had the surf and turf and we all had so many apps we were stuffed by the time we left.
+I didn’t get a great shot of the restaurant but we were on this gorgeous covered patio (they had the enclosures up) and the food was to die for.
+Kurtis and I both had the surf and turf and we all had so many appies we were stuffed by the time we left.
 I think all 25+ of us agreed our meal was beyond excellent.
 Highly recommended for a higher-end dinner out!

 33°N at Monarch Beach Resort – We have friends with a daughter that is the bartender at 33°N so we stopped in to meet her and enjoy a few drinks.
-Although the resort is not on the beach-side of the PCH, the views were absolutely stunning.
+Although the resort is not on the beach-side of the PCH, the views were absolutely breathtaking.
 The resort was rented out exclusively for one convention, and it was pretty clear the vibe was fun.
 They had a DJ by the pool and had brought in those giant rubber duck pool floats you see in the distance.

 I really loved this chair in the lobby!

 Lighthouse Balboa Cafe – an excellent spot for brunch!
-There are views of the marina and the food and drinks were excellent!
+There are views of the marina and the food and drinks were amazing!
 The decor and overall vibe were appealing, as well.
 Kurtis ordered the bread pudding French toast and said it was one of the best things he had ever eaten.